 AMLO wants to do much the same in Mexico.
 In Peru the Castillo government wants the mining companies operating within its borders not only to extract and refine lithium into a raw material for export, but also to invest in lithium-ion battery plants to transform it into a product with a higher market value, generating more and better paid jobs.

-More and more governments in Latin America want greater control over the increasingly valuable raw materials that underpin their economic models, which is perfectly justifiable and long overdue.
+More and more governments in Latin America want greater control over the increasingly valuable raw materials that underpin their economic models (as well as the so-called “green” energy revolutions being pursued by governments in North America, Europe, China and elsewhere), which is perfectly justifiable and long overdue.
 But in so doing they are pitting themselves against some very powerful interests.
-According to some reports, those interests have already led to the toppling of one government in the region.
 In 2019, Bolivia’s then President Evo Morales suffered a coup which he blames in large part on companies with commercial interests in the lithium sector, including TESLA whose CEO Elon Musk famously tweeted: “We will coup whoever we want.
 Deal with it!”